Home sales fall 6.7% in June, biggest monthly decline since 2010 - Article - BNN

 The Ontario government moved earlier this year to cool the Toronto real estate market, bringing in more than a dozen measures including a 15 per cent tax on foreign buyers.
 Since then, sales in Canada's largest city have slowed.

 Separately, mortgage interest rates have started to rise in recent days.
-That came after the Bank of Canada raised its key interest rate last week, a move that prompted the big banks to increase their prime rates.
+That came after the Bank of Canada raised its key interest rate last week by 25 basis points to 0.75 per cent, a move that prompted the big banks to increase their prime rates.
 Rates for new fixed-rate mortgages also ticked up in anticipation of the central bank rate hike.

 Compared with a year ago, national home sales in June were down 11.4 per cent.

+"Much of that weakness will be concentrated in markets in Ontario and B.C., where households are particularly sensitive to higher mortgage rates given the stretched affordability," Petramala wrote in a note to clients.

+"Elsewhere in the country, the improving economic conditions should help offset some of the impact of gradual interest rate hikes, with home prices and sales expected to trend higher."

 The national average price for a home sold in June was $504,458, up 0.4 per cent from a year ago.
-Excluding Greater Vancouver and Greater Toronto, the national average price was $394,660.
+Excluding Greater Vancouver and Greater Toronto, the national average price was $394,660, up 5.8 per cent.

 The aggregate composite Multiple Listing Service home price index for June was up 15.8 per cent compared with a year ago.